-There are not very good statistics on average chiropractor student loans.
-Through my student loan consulting business, I’ve helped some chiropractors with stunningly high student debt relative to their income.
+Chiropractor student loans have some staggering statistics.
+Through my student loan consulting business, I’ve helped many chiropractors with stunningly high student loan debt relative to their income.
 That prompted me to start investigating to see what I could find, and the results are not good for the future of the profession.

-Chiropractor student loans are among the most crushing of any profession relative to income prospects.
-In this article, I’m including my top tips on how to save thousands of dollars in interest while repaying chiropractic student loans.
+Chiropractor student loans are among the most crushing of any profession in the United States relative to income prospects.
+In this article, I’m including my top tips on how to save thousands of dollars in interest while repaying your Doctor of Chiropractic student loans.

-The most recent survey I could find from 2014 of new chiropractic grads showed that 88% had loans above $100,000.
+The most recent survey I could find from 2014 of new chiropractic grads showed that 88% had a loan amount above $100,000.
 An academic study from early 2014 found that 54% of new grads would owe over $150,000 in chiropractor student loans.

-Given how little data is available on the true cost of chiropractic school, let’s look at another source of information where we might be able to guess the scale of the problem.
+Also, College Scorecard still isn’t showing debt levels and default rates for most major chiropractic schools like Palmer College of Chiropractic.
+So, given how little data is available on the true cost of chiropractic college, let’s look at another source of information where we might be able to guess the scale of the problem.

-Of the people I’ve worked with, the average chiropractor student loan balance has been approximately $260,000.
+Of the clients I’ve worked with, the average chiropractor student loan amount has been approximately $260,000.
+And that number doesn’t include any business loans that my clients may have taken out towards opening their chiropractic practices.
 This is what led me to investigate the magnitude of the student loan problem in the profession.

-Since the overhaul of the Grad Plus loan rules in 2006, graduate schools have been able to access unlimited sums to finance a students education from the federal student loan programs.
-Of course, tuition has exploded in almost every professional school in the country, and chiropractic schools are no different.
+Since the overhaul of the Grad Plus loan rules in 2006, graduate students have been able to access unlimited sums of financial aid from the federal loan programs.
+Of course, tuition has exploded in almost every professional school in the country since then — and chiropractic schools are no different.

-The Bureau of Labor Statistics puts out salary information for various jobs across the country.
-The median chiropractor earns $64,440.
+The Bureau of Labor Statistics (BLS) puts out salary information for various jobs across the country.
+The median income for a full-time chiropractor is $70,720.
 That’s roughly in line with what I’ve seen from clients in my student loan consulting practice.

-I help chiropractors craft a student loan repayment strategy.
-If your debt to income ratio is going to be above 2 for the duration of your career, then choosing the right income driven repayment option is critical.
+I help chiropractic borrowers craft a student loan repayment strategy.
+If your debt-to-income (DTI) ratio is going to be above 2 for the duration of your career, then choosing the right income-driven repayment option is critical.

 Additionally, most chiropractors work in the private sector.
-Hence, since student loan forgiveness for the private sector is considered taxable income at the end of a 20-25 year repayment period, I help walk clients through how much they need to save a month to cover their future tax liability.
+Hence, most aren’t eligible for Public Service Loan Forgiveness (PSLF).
+They can still receive forgiveness at the end of a 20 or 25-year income-driven repayment plan.
+But the student loan forgiveness from these federal programs could be considered taxable income.
+I walk clients through how much they need to save a month to cover their future tax liability.

 In most cases, I would help a chiropractor client evaluate the Revised Pay As You Earn (REPAYE) program or the Pay As You Earn (PAYE) program to figure out which option saved them more money.
 If you’re already using the Income Based Repayment plan (IBR), it makes sense to think about switching.